 At the age of 40 I had most of the things I thought I wanted in life.
-Except one, happiness.
-In 2016 I decided to sell my business, my house and all my belongings and explore the world.
+Except one — happiness.
+In 2016 I decided to sell my business, my house, my belongings and explore the world.

 I wasn't simply not happy, I was unhappy, there is a world of difference.
 And it seemed madness to continue down the same path that hadn't worked for 40 years.

-I asked myself what I would do if I won the lottery (this would be a surprise as I don't buy any tickets) and the answer was go travelling, see the world and indulge in photography.
-I immediately realised I didn't need to win the lottery to do this, admittedly I wouldn't have the same safety net but you only have one life and logically there was no alternative.
-Continue plodding away at a life I thought I wanted that didn't make me happy - or try something new that might.
-Shit, I realised I'd outplayed myself.
+I asked myself what I would do if I won the lottery (this would be a surprise as I don't buy any tickets) and the answer was go travelling and see the world.
+I realised I didn't need to win the lottery to do this, admittedly I wouldn't have the same safety net but you only have one life and logically there was no alternative.
+Continue plodding away at a life I thought I wanted that didn't make me happy — or try something new that might.

 For most of my adult life I have had an unwanted companion.
 He was with me before I started travelling and although I lose him sometimes he has managed to follow me.
 I suffer with depression, I don't really know why.
 Sometimes I catch a glimpse of happiness, of hope, that the world makes sense, that I can see my place in it and I think the world will be alright but as quickly as I see it, it disappears again.
 I make these journeys, write these words and take these photos as therapy and with hope.